n01103934/Thermometer/index.md

+# Oct 2 2018
+Proof of purchase is due and here are pictures of my parts that I ordered at store.

 # Sept 25 2018
 Worked on budget for project and I completed it.
 I will provide a excel document of the budget in my respository.